Self-care for remote workers: The Remote Wellness Blueprint

 Pillar 2: Work-life boundaries when home is office

-Research on workers during pandemic transitions found that remote work created a specific mental health crisis for people struggling with work-life balance [2].
+Research on workers during pandemic transitions found that exclusive remote work was associated with significantly worse mental health outcomes compared to hybrid arrangements, particularly for those who struggled with work-life separation [2].
 They had autonomy and flexibility, but they could not separate work from life.
-Their mental health deteriorated not because remote work is bad, but because without physical boundaries between home and office, psychological boundaries collapse too.
+Without physical boundaries between home and office, psychological boundaries collapse too.

 Here is the Remote Wellness Blueprint approach: create a ritual that marks the end of your workday.